Qiskit/qiskit/docs/migration_guides/opflow_migration.rst

 for quantum algorithms research and development.

-The recent introduction of the :mod:`~qiskit.primitives` provided a new interface for interacting with backends that disrupted the "opflow way" of doing things.
+The recent introduction of the :mod:`~qiskit.primitives` provided a new interface for interacting with backends that disrupted the "opflow way of doing things".
 Now, instead of preparing a circuit to execute with a ``backend.run()`` type of method, the algorithms can leverage the :class:`~Sampler` and :class:`~Estimator` primitives, send parametrized circuits and observables, and directly receive quasi-probability distributions or expectation values (respectively).
 This workflow simplifies considerably the pre-processing and post-processing steps